cropmosaiks/Featurization/README.md

 ## Future Work

+There are many expansions and future research that could be contributed to this project of expanding the MOSAIKS approach.
+A few of these ideas include:

 - Testing how the cloud cover limit effects results.
 Currently set to 10% and would recommend testing 15%, 20%, or more
   - Alternatively, determining best method for using every least cloudy image for any given month and only throwing away 1 km points that do not meet a cloud thresshold.
 In this way, more whole images may be retained, and fewer points would be lost to cloud cover.
 - Producing features for regions other than Zambia, such as Tanzania and Nigeria, as those are other countries in sub-Saharan Africa with crop yield data (While the CropMOSAIKS team has access to this crop data, Tanzania and Nigeria were out of the scope.
 With more time and features for these countries, the CropMOSAIKS team aims to eventually model crop yields for regions beyond Zambia.)